11. February 2025

 Assess current talent pool

 Succession planning hinges on finding the future leaders within your organisation.
-Take the time to evaluate your workforce, uncovering both technical expertise and leadership potential.
+Take the time to evaluate your workforce, uncovering both technical expertise and leadership skills.
 Collaborate with line managers to conduct a GAP analysis which pinpoints an individual’s strengths and development areas against the critical skills needed.
-Incorporate this into ongoing review practices to spot rising stars within your team.
+Incorporate this into ongoing review practices to spot rising stars and potential successors within your own talent pool.

 Develop succession candidates